mikerourke/trello-for-wolves/README.md

 Trello imposes [API rate limits](http://help.trello.com/article/838-api-rate-limits).
 You can make no more than 100 requests in 10 seconds per token or 300 requests in 10 seconds per key.
-I added the [request-rate-limiter](https://www.npmjs.com/package/request-rate-limiter) library to retry requests if a `429` error is returned.
+I added code based off of the [request-rate-limiter](https://www.npmjs.com/package/request-rate-limiter) library to retry requests if a `429` error is returned.
+I couldn't use the library directly due to a security issue.

 You can override the default `backoffTime` (3 seconds) and `maxWaitingTime` (300 seconds) with your own options depending on your requirements.
 You can pass them into the Trello constructor: